nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 # ... with 198 more rows
 ```

 So by the percentage of total words that were sad, "Give Up The Ghost" wins, with over 17% of its lyrics containing sad words, but "True Love Waits" is a close second!
-To combine musical and lyrical sentiment, I turned to a previous R Blogger's analysis.
+Now onto combining lyrical sentiment with valence.

 ## Lyrical Density
 In the strangest coincidence, it turns out that a fellow R Blogger previously came up with a concept of "lyrical density" in their [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"} of...Radiohead!
 Lyrical density is, according to their definition - "the number of lyrics per song over the track length".
 One way to interpret this is how "important" lyrics are to a given song, making it the perfect weighting metric for my analysis.

 Fortunately, track duration was included in the Spotify dataset, so after a simple join I calculated lyrical density for each track and created my final measure of sonic sadness, taking the average of valence and the percentage of sad words weighted by lyrical density.
-I also rescaled the metric to fit within 0 and 1, so that the saddest song had a score of 0 and the least sad song scored 1.
+I also rescaled the metric to fit within 1 and 100, so that the saddest song had a score of 1 and the least sad song scored 100.

 ```r
 library(scales)